CPU cache: Overview

-When trying to read from or write to a location in the main memory, the processor checks whether the data from that location is already in the cache.
+Implementing some memory in a faster format can lead to large performance improvements.
+When trying to read from or write to a location in the memory, the processor checks whether the data from that location is already in the cache.
 If so, the processor will read from or write to the cache instead of the much slower main memory.

-Many modern desktop, server, and industrial CPUs have at least three independent caches:
+Many modern desktop, server, and industrial CPUs have at least three independent levels of caches (L1, L2 and L3) and different types of caches: